solo-io/solo-docs/squash/docs/overview/_index.md

 ![config](../images/vs-code-config-squash.png)

 If the target process was compiled from a different sourcepath, you should also [specify the remote path](/configuration/#source-code-mapping).
-In this quick start, if you choose go example2 app, you have to set “Squash: Remote Path” in VSCode User Settings.
+In this quick start, if you choose go-go app, you have to set `Squash: Remote Path` in VSCode User Settings.
-Please set "/home/yuval/go/src/github.com/solo-io/squash/contrib/example/" to “Squash: Remote Path”.
+Please set `Squash: Remote Path` to `/home/yuval/go/src/github.com/solo-io/squash/contrib/example/`.

 ![vscode-remotepath](../images/vs-code-config-remote-path.png)

-If there is an error such as "Error on CreateBreakpoint: could not find /Users/<YourName>/squash/contrib/example/service1/main.go", please correct its remote path in order to match "/home/yuval/go/src/github.com/solo-io/squash/contrib/example/service1/main.go".
+If there is an error such as `Error on CreateBreakpoint: could not find /Users/<YourName>/squash/contrib/example/service1/main.go`, please correct its remote path in order to match `/home/yuval/go/src/github.com/solo-io/squash/contrib/example/service1/main.go`.

 After installing the extension on VS Code, use the shortcut CTRL + SHIFT + P to show all commands and select Squash.